Witiko/expltools/README.md

 )
 ```

-You may also use the tool from continuous integration workflows using the Docker image `ghcr.io/witiko/expltools/explcheck`.
+Next, you may also use the tool from continuous integration workflows using the Docker image `ghcr.io/witiko/expltools/explcheck`.
 For example, here is a GitHub Actions workflow file that applies the tool to all .tex files in a Git repository:

 ``` yaml